care for postpartum mom

 Bonding can take time, especially when you are navigating exhaustion, anxiety, or a difficult birth experience.
 Therapy can provide a safe space to talk about these feelings openly (without judgment) and support the gradual development of connection to your baby.

-intrusive thoughts after baby get therapy with happy moms therapy
+San Diego Mom with intrusive thoughts after baby get therapy with happy moms therapy

 Intrusive Thoughts After Baby